raster/mfo-static-website/_exhibits/2021-tampa-hackerspace.md

 facebook: https://www.facebook.com/tampahackerspace
 maker:
   name: "Tampa Hackerspace"
   description: "Tampa Hackerspace is a non-profit, member-run makerspace in Tampa, Florida.
 Some of the projects our members work on: aquaponics, FIRST robotics, Arduino, Raspberry Pi, Internet of Things (IoT), electronics, ham / amateur radio, wearable electronics, home automation, microcontrollers, quadcopters, drones, 3D printing, art, etc. We are working on offering a wide range of classes from Minecraft to sewing to LED lighting to Linux to lockpicking to movie making and photography.
-Whether your interest is technology like hardware or electronic devices, software, or artistic like art, design, film, or music, we're here to help you with your projects.
-Our workshop currently has several 3D printers, a plastic former, a laser cutter, several CNC routers, welding, sewing machines, vinyl cutters, a heat press, kilns, machine tools including a CNC mill, vertical mill and metal lathes and one of the best equipped woodshops you'll ever see!
+Whether your interest is technology like hardware or electronic devices, software, or artistic like art, design, film, or music, we&#039;re here to help you with your projects.
+Our workshop currently has several 3D printers, a plastic former, a laser cutter, several CNC routers, welding, sewing machines, vinyl cutters, a heat press, kilns, machine tools including a CNC mill, vertical mill and metal lathes and one of the best equipped woodshops you&#039;ll ever see!
 We also have a first-rate electronics bench."
   image-primary: /assets/images/exhibit-images/21-83-maker-tampa-hackerspace-18-tampa-hackerspace-2048-transparent-border-1024x1024-4049-medium.png
 categories:
   - slug: 3d-printing